 Car Payments: the Council removed lease cars and lease car allowances in 2010.
 However, a car allowance of up to £1,239 was given to those employees that are required to have a vehicle for their role and that drive a minimum of 2,000 miles annually.
 This changed in June 2016 with the allowance being reduced to £1000 per annum and pro-rata for part time staff as well as an increase to the mileage threshold to 2,500.
-At the end of March 2018 this allowance was allocated to fifty six members of staff which is a decrease of eleven from the previous year.
+At the end of March 2022 this allowance was allocated to fifty two members of staff, an increase of one from the previous year.
 The majority of staff in receipt of this payment are within the statutory services which require external visits e.g. planning, environmental health, housing, and where there are other shared services requiring travel between districts.
-Mileage rates for those receiving this allowance were set at the HMRC level (in 2015/16 this was 45 pence per mile).
-However, this has changed in June 2016 with a reduction in the mileage rate to 37.8 pence per mile.
+Mileage rates for those receiving this allowance is 37.8 pence per mile.